Great Rites Controversy: Crisis of August 1524 and the end of the controversy

-On 14 August, the protests reached their peak.
-Approximately 232 officials, which accounted for about a tenth of the Beijing government staff, remained outside the audience hall at Zuoshun Gate after the morning audience.
-They knelt for four hours, chanting the names of the Hongwu and Hongzhi emperors.
-They refused to leave without a written order, but even after it was issued, they did not leave and instead began pounding on the palace doors.
-Eventually, the Emperor's patience ran out and he ordered the Embroidered Uniform Guard to arrest all of them.
-Then he dismissed both high-ranking and low-ranking officials.
-Five days later, he had 134 middle-ranking officials beaten, resulting in the death of 17 of them.
-All participants in the demonstration faced punishment in various forms, such as demotion, transfer outside of Beijing, exile to the border, or expulsion from the civil service.
-This event is known as the "Zuoshun Gate Incident".
+Zhang Cong prepared a detailed analysis of the controversy in which he condemned the arguments of his opponents as deceptive and misleading.
+Vice Minister of Personnel He Mengchun unofficially obtained a copy of the analysis and wrote a response refuting Zhang Cong's arguments.
+He emphasized that public state rituals confirming succession were a different matter from private rituals for honoring family ancestors.
+The Emperor refused to allow He Mengchun's analysis to be circulated for discussion.
+On 14 August, at He Mengchun's urging, a total of 232 officials (approximately one tenth of the personnel of the Beijing government offices) remained remained outside the audience hall at Zuoshun Gate after the morning audience.
+Led by Yang Shen, they knelt for four hours and chanted the names of the Hongwu Emperor and the Hongzhi Emperor who regarded by officials as an exemplary ruler.
+They refused to leave without a written order, but even after such an order was issued, they still remained and instead began beating on the palace doors.
+By mid-afternoon, the Emperor's patience was exhausted, and he ordered the Embroidered Uniform Guard to arrest them all.
+He released the high- and low-ranking officials, but ordered 134 officials of intermediate rank to be beaten five days later, resulting in the deaths of 17 of them.
+All participants in the demonstration were punished in various ways, including demotion, transfer away from Beijing, exile to the frontier, or expulsion from official service.
+The organizer of the demonstration, He Mengchun, was personally reprimanded by the Emperor and fined one month's salary.

-The ceremony on 15 August was held in accordance with the Emperor's wishes.
-Senior Grand Secretary, Mao Ji, resigned with honor on 23 August and was replaced by Fei Hong.
-Fei Hong had skillfully navigated between the Emperor and the official opposition during the disputes.
+The ceremony on 15 August proceeded in accordance with the Emperor's wishes: his mother was not given the title containing the term bensheng.
+Senior Grand Secretary Mao Ji resigned with honors on 23 August and was replaced by Fei Hong, who during the controversy had maneuvered between the Emperor and the opposition among the officials.

-In an effort to explain and justify his position, the Emperor tasked Zhang Cong with compiling the Minglun dadian, a collection of arguments supporting the imperial stance.
-This compilation was completed and published in June of 1528.

-After the Zuoshun Gate Incident, there were still some disgruntled opposition members who persisted.
-However, the Emperor was not in favor of conducting witch hunts and had only suppressed them reluctantly.
-On the other hand, he had also refused to pardon those who had already been affected.
-He disagreed with Xi Shu's suggestion of purges under the guise of fighting corruption, stating that the issues of the Zhengde era had already been resolved and further purges were unnecessary.